 3.1.
-The Clubs shall:
+The Clubsshall:

-- Consider becoming an incorporated organisation and adopting the new guidelines by 1 July 2019. - Ensure they become affiliated with the Centre by the nominated timeframe each year. - Provide a delegate to nominated Centre meetings. - Ensure they operate within the rules and guidelines as set out in the Centre Constitution and By-Laws. - Ensure they have sufficient committee members on their committee to function properly and within accepted guidelines. - Have at least four (4) minuted committee meetings each year and provide a set of these minutes to the Centre Secretary. - Ensure they provide suitably trained helpers at Centre and Association run events. - Ensure they provide Club first aid kits on site each Saturday for minor injuries such as band aids for blisters etc. - Responsible for the financial aspects of the efficient running of their Club. - Present a financial statement to the Centre Treasurer at the end of each season, or upon request. - Provide an annual asset list to the Centre Secretary by end August each year. - Accept registration forms from athletes ensuring that the athlete has correct proof of age and all relevant details are completed on the registration forms. - Provide adequate information and advice to new parents to ensure they are familiar with procedures at Centre competition days. - Ensure club delegates represent the views of their members on the Executive Committee. - Ensure club members are kept up to date with Centre information. - Attend and support Centre education, activities and coaching clinics.
+- Consider becoming an incorporated organisation and adopting the new guidelines by 1 July 2019. - Ensure they become affiliated with the Centre by the nominated timeframe each year. - Provide a delegate to nominated Centre meetings. - Ensure they operate within the rules and guidelines as set out in the Centre Constitution, By-Laws and Policy. - Ensure they have sufficient committee members on their committee to function properly and within accepted guidelines. - Have at least four (4) minuted committee meetings each year and provide a set of these minutes to the Centre Executive Officer. - Ensure they provide suitably trained helpers at Centre and Association run events. - Responsible for the financial aspects of the efficient running of their Club. - Present a financial statement to the Centre Treasurer at the end of each season, or upon request. - Provide an annual asset list to the Centre Executive Officer by end August each year. - Accept registration from athletes ensuring that the athlete has correct proof of age and all relevant details are captured in the registration process. - Provide adequate information and advice to new parents to ensure they are familiar with procedures at Centre competition days. - Ensure club delegates represent the views of their members on the Executive Committee. - Ensure club members are kept up to date with Centre information. - Attend and support Centre education, activities and coaching clinics.